-If you will not have a local AD, you can use Migrator for Notes to Exchange to provision Office 365 directly from the Notes source, and create the hosted mailboxes.
-Otherwise, you could provision a hosted AD manually by Microsoft Office 365 admin portal.
-In that case, many admins use scripting to automate some portions of the process.
+If you do not have local Active Directory, you can use MNE to provision Office 365 directly from the Notes source and create the hosted mailboxes.
+Otherwise, you could provision a hosted AD manually using the Microsoft Office 365 admin portal.
+Many administrators use scripting to automate some portions of the process.

-- i NOTE: Exchange-to-Notes mail forwarding requires mail-enabled objects in Office 365.
+NOTE: Exchange-to-Notes mail forwarding requires mail-enabled objects in Office 365.
 However, an Exchange-to-Notes free/busy query (an Office 365 user seeking free/busy info for a Notes user) requires that the Notes user not have an Exchange mailbox.
 (Exchange cannot send a free/busy query to an external server for a user who already has an Exchange mailbox.
 Exchange can send such queries only to its own mailboxes.)

-Therefore, to have both Exchange-to-Notes mail routing and Exchange-to- Notes free/busy query ries during the transition period, you must: - Provision all Notes users into Office 365 as mail-enabled objects, but without mailboxes, before the first users are migrated, and - Do not create users' mailboxes until just prior to their migration (per user collection).
+To have both Exchange-to-Notes mail routing and Exchange-to- Notes free/busy queries during the transition period, you must:

+- Provision all Notes users into Office 365 as mail-enabled objects, but without mailboxes, before the first users are migrated. - Do not create user mailboxes until prior to their migration (per user collection).

-If you cannot provision objects and create mailboxes separately, then one or the other of those two features will be sacrificed.
-Microsoft's AD Sync tool can provision mail-enabled objects from a local AD into Office 365 without simultaneously creating mailboxes, but other provisioning methods create Office 365 mailboxes at the same time they create the mail-enabled user objects.
+If you cannot provision objects and create mailboxes separately, one or the other of those two features will be sacrificed.
+Microsoft's AD Sync tool can provision mail-enabled objects from local AD into Office 365 without simultaneously creating mailboxes, but other provisioning methods create Office 365 mailboxes at the same time they create the mail-enabled user objects.

-Therefore, provisioning Office 365 by any method other than by the Microsoft AD Sync tool (from a local AD) makes it impossible to have both Exchange-to- Notes mail forwarding and Exchange-to-Notes free/busy queries during the transition period.
+Provisioning Office 365 by any method other than by the Microsoft AD Sync tool (from local AD) makes it impossible to have both Exchange-to- Notes mail forwarding and Exchange-to-Notes free/busy queries during the transition period.

-Of course this Exchange free/busy limitation is irrelevant if you do not intend to configure any free/busy coexistence.
-In that case, simply provision all users (in all collections) into the hosted AD in the Pre-Migration Preparations, to preserve Exchange-to-Notes mail-forwarding.
+This Exchange free/busy limitation is irrelevant if you do not intend to configure any free/busy coexistence.
+In that case, provision all users (in all collections) into the hosted AD in the Pre-Migration Preparations, to preserve Exchange-to-Notes mail-forwarding.